FTC7393/evlib_book/src/starter/program/config.md

 }
 ```

 This is all the code you need to move to the next step.
-If there is some other types of hardware you'd like to add, check out the [FTC javadoc](https://javadoc.io/doc/org.firstinspires.ftc), or see some more types we've made in the [Hardware section](../../hardware/index.html).
+If there are some other types of hardware you'd like to add, find them in the [FTC javadoc](https://javadoc.io/doc/org.firstinspires.ftc), or see some more types we've made in the [Hardware section](../../hardware/index.html).